GuildCrafts/web-development-js/contracts/000-beginner-web-app-architecture.md

 - know beginner vanilla JavaScript
 - feel comfortable with callbacks
 - do not know how a web server works
-- do not know what "rendering a template" means
+- do not know what "rendering a view" means
 - do not feel comfortable in express